codegarden13/Computer-UsageDensity/README.md

 - Timespan (daycount) between first and last usage over all profiles which have been active this year.

 ## Sidenotes
-- Testing was done against last writetime of each user's profile.
+- We test against last writetime of each user's profile.
 - Result for lastwritetime of each profile folder corresponds to the last file change of ntuserdat.pol of the profile.
-- Ntuser.dat's timestamp is not a sufficiant, as it changes at each cumulative update over all profiles.
-(The existance of this file has been used as indicator if the folder is a real user profile.)
+- Ntuser.dat's timestamp is not sufficiant, as it changes at each cumulative update over all profiles.
+(But existance of this file is indicator if the folder is a real user profile.)

-## Get the magic factor
+## Get the "magic factor"
+This should be the final indicator.
+Maybe there are other indicators like profile age, size ...

-Divide two results to get a valid factor:
+Divide two results to get a maybe-relevant factor:
 ```
-(Count of days between all that last usages of that machine) / (count of that active profiles)
+(Count of days between all last client-usages) / (count of active profiles thois year)
 ```
 ## Final Result: